-You will learn to utilize adaptive physical activities, specialized equipment, training videos and other resources designed to assist those with physical impairments.
+You learn to utilize adaptive physical activities, specialized equipment, training videos and other resources designed to assist those with physical impairments.

 - Treatment that utilizes physical activity to promote the individual's functional skills

-- Skills patients need to successfully live in their communities, including exploration of accessibility to buildings and return to past leisure and social activities
+- Skills that patients need to successfully live in their communities, including exploration of accessibility to buildings and return to past leisure and social activities

 - Leisure education as a means to acquire skills and develop knowledge of new activities

-- Recreational activities that promote patient mental and physical well being and independence
+- Recreational activities that promote patient mental and physical well-being and independence

-The Mayo Clinic campus in Rochester comprises an extensive outpatient complex, Mayo Clinic Hospital — Rochester, and research and education facilities.
-It is among the largest, most advanced medical centers in the world.
+Mayo Clinic's campus in Rochester, Minnesota, includes an extensive outpatient complex, Mayo Clinic Hospital — Rochester, and substantial research and education facilities.

-Graduation and Certification
+Graduation and certification

 Students receive a degree from their college or university commensurate with their didactic and clinical training.